 Disclaimer: Ranger volunteers work in teams based on river catchments and recruits will preferably be local to the specific Ranger Team Area Base.
 This is done to maximise local engagement and knowledge of the area while minimising carbon footprint and travel costs.
 As a result of this preference is given to individuals best placed in the River Catchment.

-The role of survey volunteer is to assist the Broads Authority’s Environment Officers with their survey work covering a range of species and habitats.
+The role of survey volunteer is to assist the Broads Authority’s Ecologists with their survey work covering a range of species and habitats.
 The data gathered by these volunteers is important for monitoring the Authority’s work throughout the Broads National Park.
 Survey volunteers do not need a history of survey work but they must be prepared to learn new techniques to a high standard so as to collect the most accurate information possible.

 Education volunteers are individuals with a passion for the environment and engaging with young people.
 The role works to support our Broads Authority Education Officer with school engagements.
 The role will focus on an array of educational subjects and you will work with a variety of children from different backgrounds.
 There will be times when you come into contact with children excluded from mainstream education who find it easier to engage in an outdoor setting.
 If you think you have what it takes to inspire young people then this could be for you.